SanjeetShukla01/airflow-pipeline/doc/info.md

 ### Link ariflow dag repo with de Environment repo.
 - Create link to dag and plugin folder.
+- Create connection in airflow to connect to Spark Container.
+- There is already a connection to edge_node.
+-

 ### Start writing airflow jobs